pachyderm/pachyderm/doc/commandline/pfs.md

 #TODO:
 - mount: better decription, add flags and lots of examples.
-Talk about umount and how other pfs commands don't work the same (or do).
+Talk about umount and how other pfs commands do/don't work the same after mount.
 - add more details to put/get?
+Any specifics or nuances that people could get stuck on.
 - talk about standard unix error codes -- 0, 1

 # Pachyderm File System CLI